kubernetes-hy/kubernetes-hy.github.io/pages/part3/part3.md

 - Create your own cluster in GKE

-- Create an deployment pipeline, enabling continuous delivery from a git push to production
+- Create a deployment pipeline, enabling continuous delivery from a git push to production

 - Have the pods in the cluster autoscale